cardano-foundation/CIPs/CIP-Fair_Stakepool_Rewards/README.md

 3. Genesis delegates IOG, CF, and Emurgo sign the transaction.
 4. Transaction is submitted.
 5. Protocol update is confirmed.

+## Implementation Plan

+Implementation can be staged to reduce shock to the network:

+1. Decrease minPoolCost from 340 ADA to 100 ADA and increase k from 500 to 750.
+2. Increase k from 750 to 1000, decrease minPoolCost from 100 ADA to 0 ADA, and decrease a0 from 0.3 to 0.2.
+3. Remove minPoolCost from the protocol and implement the new rewards calculation equation.

 ## Copyright